openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - The request contains more than one out of the following three options to communicate a requested credential: a `presentation_definition` parameter, a `presentation_definition_uri` parameter, or a scope value representing a Presentation Definition.
 - Requested Presentation Definition does not conform to the DIF PEv2 specification [@!DIF.PresentationExchange].
 - The AS does not support the `client_id_format` passed in the authorization request.
-- The format indicated by the request parameter `client_id_format` did not match the client id passed in the request or a constraint defined by a certain format was violated, e.g. an unsigned request was sent with `client_id_format` value `x509_dn`.
+- The format indicated by the request parameter `client_id_format` did not match the client id passed in the request or a constraint defined by a certain format was violated, e.g. an unsigned request was sent with `client_id_format` value `oidc_federation_entity_id`.

 `invalid_client`: